benji300/joplin-note-tabs/README.md

 - Open Joplin
 - Navigate to `Tools > Options > Plugins`
 - Search for the `Note Tabs` plugin
-- Click `Delete` to remove the plugin from the user profile directory
+- Press `Delete` to remove the plugin from the user profile directory
   - Alternatively you can also disable the plugin by clicking on the toggle button
 - Restart Joplin